roryp/stranglerfig/README.md

 ### Feature Flags and Azure App Configuration

-#### FF4j: Feature Flipping for Java

-[FF4j (Feature Flipping for Java)](https://ff4j.org/) is a library that enables dynamic activation and deactivation of features in Java applications.
+Feature Flipping enables dynamic activation and deactivation of features in Java applications.
 It allows developers to manage features without redeploying code, facilitating:

 - **Dynamic Feature Management:** Toggle features at runtime.
 - **A/B Testing:** Gradually roll out features to subsets of users.
 - **Monitoring and Auditing:** Track feature usage and performance.

-FF4j can be integrated into Spring Boot applications, providing a web console and APIs for feature management.

-#### Azure App Configuration for Feature Flags

 The Modern Web App pattern reference sample leverages [Azure App Configuration](https://azure.microsoft.com/services/app-configuration/) to manage application settings and feature flags centrally.
 This service is particularly useful when implementing the Strangler Pattern, as it supports feature toggling and the gradual rollout of new features.